mugendi/object-encode/README.md

 Depending on your use case, you can choose another algorithm and see how things go.

 Install ```dev dependecies``` and run test.js to see how they compare.

+# A Note on Security
+The default *salt* value is **'changeme'** so please use your own.
+Like passwords, choose a strong salt value.

+Please do not encode sensitive data like passwords within your objects.
+This library is not built with security in mind.
+The ultimate goal was to simply encode objects into strings so be wise & keep your sensitive data safe!